-If you run out of heating oil or food or something else you really need, the town must take an application at once.
+If you run out of heating oil or food or something else you really need the town must take an application at once.
 Look for a sign on the town office door that will tell you how to apply in an emergency.
 You can also call the town clerk, a selectperson or the local police and ask how you can apply.
-You may be able to get GA in an emergency, even though you are not usually eligible.
+You may be able to get GA in an emergency, even if you are not usually eligible.

 Is the information I give on my application kept secret?

 Yes.
 In general, the town must keep all the information you give them secret unless you allow them to tell other people.
 The town will need to know who to pay your GA vouchers to, such as your landlord.
-The town may also need to you to give permission for them to contact people who can verify your income and other necessary information.
-Note that Maine DHHS keeps a data base that towns will be able to access, to find out about what income you may be getting from the state.
+The town may also need you to give permission for them to contact people who can verify your income and other necessary information.
+Note that Maine DHHS keeps a database that towns will be able to access, to find out about what income you may be getting from the state.

 The town should tell you who they will contact.
 Anyone who is contacted can't tell others that the town has called them about your GA application.

 Your application must be taken in private and the person who takes your application must treat you with respect.
 They should not embarrass you for asking for help.
 You can ask the town to let someone be with you while you apply, like a friend or relative or counselor.